pretix/pretix-docs/docs/trust/accessibility.md

 # Accessibility

-When creating a ticket shop, accessibility of the shop to everyone is not only important for both ethical and business purposes, but also a legal obligation.
+The accessibility of your pretix ticket shop is not only important from ethics and business standpoints, but also a legal obligation.
 As of 2025, the [European Accessibility Act](https://en.wikipedia.org/wiki/European_Accessibility_Act) and its national implementation laws mandate that all websites that are used to close contracts with consumers need to be in compliance with accessibility standards.
-This therefore applies to all ticket shops selling tickets to consumers within the EU.
+If you operate an online shop selling products or services to consumers within the EU, then this applies to you.
+This includes ticket shops created using pretix.

-The relevant European norm, [EN 301 549](https://en.wikipedia.org/wiki/EN_301_549), refers to the well-known [WCAG 2.1 AA](https://en.wikipedia.org/wiki/Web_Content_Accessibility_Guidelines) standard.
+The relevant European norm, [EN 301 549](https://en.wikipedia.org/wiki/EN_301_549), refers to the [WCAG 2.1 AA](https://en.wikipedia.org/wiki/Web_Content_Accessibility_Guidelines) standard.
 Therefore, we develop pretix in a way that makes it easy for you to achieve **WCAG 2.1/2.2 AA** compliance for your ticket shop.

 ## Your responsibilities

 pretix is not a ticket shop, but rather a software to create ticket shops.
-As such, the real-world accessibility of the shop is defined by a combination of our efforts of creating the software and your efforts of configuring it correctly.
+As such, the real-world accessibility of the shop depends on a combination of our efforts of creating the software and your efforts of configuring it for good accessibility.
 It is your responsibilities to choose configuration parameters for pretix that are in line with accessibility requirements.
 For example, this includes: